Steamboat: Early designs

 An apocryphal story from 1851 attributes the earliest steamboat to Denis Papin for a boat he built in 1705.
 Papin was an early innovator in steam power and the inventor of the steam digester, the first pressure cooker, which played an important role in James Watt's steam experiments.
 However, Papin's boat was not steam-powered but powered by hand-cranked paddles.

 A steamboat was described and patented by English physician John Allen in 1729.
 In 1736, Jonathan Hulls was granted a patent in England for a Newcomen engine-powered steamboat (using a pulley instead of a beam, and a pawl and ratchet to obtain rotary motion), but it was the improvement in steam engines by James Watt that made the concept feasible.
 William Henry of Lancaster, Pennsylvania, having learned of Watt's engine on a visit to England, made his own engine, and put it in a boat.
 The boat sank, and while Henry made an improved model, he did not appear to have much success, though he may have inspired others.

-The first steam-powered ship Pyroscaphe was a paddle steamer powered by a Newcomen steam engine; it was built in France in 1783 by Marquis Claude de Jouffroy and his colleagues as an improvement of an earlier attempt, the 1776 Palmipède.
+The first steam-powered ship, Pyroscaphe, was a paddle steamer powered by a double-acting steam engine; it was built in France in 1783 by Marquis Claude de Jouffroy and his colleagues as an improvement of an earlier attempt, the 1776 Palmipède.
 At its first demonstration on 15 July 1783, Pyroscaphe travelled upstream on the river Saône for some fifteen minutes before the engine failed.
 Presumably this was easily repaired as the boat is said to have made several such journeys.
 Following this, De Jouffroy attempted to get the government interested in his work, but for political reasons was instructed that he would have to build another version on the Seine in Paris.
 De Jouffroy did not have the funds for this, and, following the events of the French revolution, work on the project was discontinued after he left the country.